gofynd/fdk-client-javascript/documentation/application/SHARE.md

-Use this API to get a short link by using a hash value.
+Retrieves a previously created short link using its hash identifier.

 *Returned Response:*